mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     self.labels = np.frombuffer(buffer, dtype = np.uint8)
     self.labels = torch.tensor(self.labels, dtype = torch.long)

 Then we read all the labels into a variable named 'buffer' using the num_labels value we just got from the initial integers.
 We then read the labels from the buffer as unsigned ints but now, rather than convert them to floats like we did the image data, we will convert them to longs in the torch.tensor line by making the datatype (dtype) = long.
 This time longs are expected for the labels by Pytorch rather than ints.
-Keping them as ints would cause an error when we run the neural network later.
+Keeping them as ints would cause an error when we run the neural network later.

 With that we are done with our dataset class and can finally move into making the neural network!
 Before that though, I want to tweak the draw_image function slightly so you can test that the labels work, and then we can move into making the neural network.